JadLevesque/PPMP-Iceberg/explanations.md

 E3(LOOP(f,1,2,3,4,5,6,7,8,9,END))
 ```

+Note that rescanning even once no more macros are defered  still takes some time, so you can't just create a macro that rescans e.g. 2^64 times without there being a rather large constant overhead for every use of that function.
+For a method of circumventing this, see [the continuation machine
+](#continuation-machine)

+# Deep water

+# The abyss

+# TODO

-# tcc's non-recursive expansion is recursive
+## tcc's non-recursive expansion is recursive

 ```c